Djibouti Register Travel insurance Destinations

 Medical services and facilities

-Medical facilities are limited in the capital and practically nonexistent in many outlying areas.
-Medicines can be extremely expensive and are often unavailable.
+Medical facilities are limited in the capital and almost nonexistent in many outlying areas.
+Medicines can be extremely expensive.
 Medical evacuation is necessary for serious illness cases or accidents.

 Keep in Mind...